lmmentel/awesome-python-chemistry/README.md

 - [CACTVS](https://www.xemistry.com/academic/) - Cactvs is a universal, scriptable cheminformatics toolkit, with a large collection of modules for property computation, chemistry data file I/O and other tasks.
 - [cclib](https://cclib.github.io/) - A library for parsing output files various quantum chemical programs.
 - [cinfony](http://cinfony.github.io/) - A common API to several cheminformatics toolkits (Open Babel, RDKit, the CDK, Indigo, JChem, OPSIN and cheminformatics webservices).
-- [chainer-chemistry](https://github.com/pfnet-research/chainer-chemistry) - A Library for Deep Learning in Biology and Chemistry.
 - [chemlab](http://chemlab.readthedocs.io/en/latest/index.html) - Is a library that can help the user with chemistry-relevant calculations.
-- [deepchem](http://deepchem.io/) - Deep-learning models for Drug Discovery and Quantum Chemistry.
 - [emmet](https://github.com/materialsproject/emmet) - A package to 'build' collections of materials properties from the output of computational materials calculations.
 - [FitSNAP](https://github.com/FitSNAP/FitSNAP) - A Package For Training SNAP Interatomic Potentials for use in the LAMMPS molecular dynamics package.
 - [FLARE](https://github.com/mir-group/flare) - A package for creating fast and accurate interatomic potentials.